 Although current evidence does not suggest that fungal infection increases vectorial capacity, these pathways remain biologically plausible and should be investigated in future empirical studies.

 Additionally, the potential for changes in the transmission of other pathogens highlights the need to consider broader epidemiological impacts beyond malaria alone (Thomas & Read, 2016).

+Such system-wide effects are increasingly recognised in integrated vector management frameworks, which emphasise the interconnected nature of vector ecology and disease transmission (World Health Organization, 2023).

 3.2.5.
 Role of human behaviour and system-level factors